madhu-maneesh/TripNest/README.md

 - **npm** (Node package manager)
 - **MongoDB** (locally installed or use **MongoDB Atlas** for cloud storage)

+###Future Scope
+-**Need to add a payment gate way so that users can access for the payment** -**Smart Filtering & Search: Integrate AI to suggest properties based on user preferences, budget, and travel history.**

 ### Installation

 1. Clone this repository to your local machine:

    ```bash
    git clone https://github.com/madhu-maneesh/TripNest.git